Product Attribute Enrichment: The 2026 AI Playbook for Catalog SEO and Conversion

-However, modern advances in artificial intelligence techniques like natural language processing (NLP) and large language models (LLMs) equipped with reasoning and tool use are enabling businesses to answer complex client questions quickly and accurately.
-LLM-powered chatbots that integrate with business systems like enterprise resource planning can reason about complex questions and comprehensively answer them with accurate data.
-In this article, we look into such ERP AI chatbots.
+However, modern advances in artificial intelligence techniques like agent systems and planning ai systems equipped with reasoning and tool use are enabling businesses to answer complex client questions quickly and accurately.
+LLM-powered agentic systems that integrate with business systems like enterprise resource planning can reason about complex questions and comprehensively answer them with accurate data.
+The payoff is measurable: BCG estimates generative AI can cut ERP implementation effort by 20% to 40% and reduce the time new users need to get up to speed by 50% to 60%.
+In this article, we look into such ERP AI chatbots that no longer require significant investment.

 In this section, we explore a typical use case that involves obtaining real-time business information from an enterprise resource planning (ERP) system, either for a user who's directly interacting with the ERP or for a system that's programmatically talking to the ERP: